MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L05_Enabling_Continuous_Integration_with_Azure_Pipelines.md

 #### Task 2: Enable Continuous Integration

-The default build pipeline definition doesn't enable Conitnuous Integration.
+The default build pipeline definition doesn't enable Continuous Integration.

 1. Now, you need to replace the **Trigger** and **Resources** sections with the following code: